sunaku/tork/README.md

 working directory.
 This configuration file is a normal Ruby script in which you can query and modify the `Test::Loop` OpenStruct configuration as follows:

+### Test::Loop.overhead_file_globs

-* `Test::Loop.overhead_file_globs` is an array of file globbing patterns that describe a set of Ruby scripts that are loaded into the main Ruby process as overhead.
+An array of file globbing patterns that describe a set of Ruby scripts that are loaded into the main Ruby process as overhead.

+### Test::Loop.reabsorb_file_globs

-* `Test::Loop.reabsorb_file_globs` is an array of file globbing patterns that describe a set of files which cause the overhead to be reabsorbed whenever they change.
+An array of file globbing patterns that describe a set of files which cause the overhead to be reabsorbed whenever they change.

+### Test::Loop.test_file_matchers

-* `Test::Loop.test_file_matchers` is a hash that maps a file globbing pattern describing a set of source files to a lambda function yielding a file globbing pattern describing a set of test files that need to be run.
+A hash that maps a file globbing pattern describing a set of source files to a lambda function yielding a file globbing pattern describing a set of test files that need to be run.
 In other words, whenever the source files (the hash key; left-hand side of the mapping) change, their associated test files (the hash value; right-hand side of the mapping) are run.

 For example, if test files had the same names as their source files followed by an underscore and the file name in reverse like this:

 * `lib/hello.rb` => `test/hello_olleh.rb`
 * `app/world.rb` => `spec/world_ldrow.rb`

 Then you would add the following to your configuration file:

     Test::Loop.test_file_matchers['{lib,app}/**/*.rb'] = lambda do |path|
       extn = File.extname(path)
       name = File.basename(path, extn)
       "{test,spec}/**/#{name}_#{name.reverse}#{extn}"
     end

 In addition, these lambda functions can return `nil` if they do not wish for a particular source file to be tested.
 For example, to ignore tests for all source files except those within a `models/` directory, you would write:

     Test::Loop.test_file_matchers['{lib,app}/**/*.rb'] = lambda do |path|
       if path.include? '/models/'
         "{test,spec}/**/#{File.basename(path)}"
       end
     end

 For source files not satisfying the above constraint, this lambda function will return `nil`, thereby excluding those source files from being tested.

+### Test::Loop.test_name_parser

-* `Test::Loop.test_name_parser` is a lambda function that is passed a line of source code to determine whether that line can be considered as a test definition, in which case it must return the name of the test being defined.
+A lambda function that is passed a line of source code to determine whether that line can be considered as a test definition, in which case it must return the name of the test being defined.

+### Test::Loop.before_each_test

-* `Test::Loop.before_each_test` is a lambda function that is executed inside the worker process before loading the test file.
+A lambda function that is executed inside the worker process before loading the test file.
 It is passed (1) the path to the test file, (2) the path to the log file containing the live output of running the test file, and (3) an array containing the names of tests (which were identified by `Test::Loop.test_name_parser`) inside the test file that have changed since the last run of the test file.

 The default implementation of this function instructs Test::Unit and RSpec to only run certain test blocks inside the test file.
 This accelerates your test-driven development cycle and improves productivity!

 If you wish to add extend the default implementation, store and recall it:

     default_implementation = Test::Loop.before_each_test

     Test::Loop.before_each_test = lambda do |test_file, log_file, test_names|
       default_implementation.call test_file, log_file, test_names
       # do something additional ...
     end

 Or if you want to completely replace the default implementation:

     Test::Loop.before_each_test = lambda do |test_file, log_file, test_names|
       # your replacement here ...
     end

+### Test::Loop.after_each_test

-* `Test::Loop.after_each_test` is a lambda function that is executed inside the master process after a test has finished running.
+A lambda function that is executed inside the master process after a test has finished running.
 It is passed (1) the path to the test file, (2) the path to the log file containing the output of running the test file, (3) a `Process::Status` object describing the exit status of the worker process that ran the test file, (4) the time when test execution began, and (5) how many seconds it took for the overall test execution to complete.

 For example, to delete log files for successful tests, add the following to your configuration file:

     Test::Loop.after_each_test = lambda do |test_file, log_file, run_status, started_at, elapsed_time|
       File.delete(log_file) if run_status.success?
     end

 For example, to see on-screen-display notifications only about test failures, add the following to your configuration file:

     Test::Loop.after_each_test = lambda do |test_file, log_file, run_status, started_at, elapsed_time|
       unless run_status.success?
         title = 'FAIL at %s in %0.1fs' % [started_at.strftime('%r'), elapsed_time]

         message = test_file

         Thread.new do # run in background
           system 'notify-send', '-i', 'dialog-error', title, message or system 'growlnotify', '-a', 'Xcode', '-m', message, title or system 'xmessage', '-timeout', '5', '-title', title, message end
       end
     end

 Note that the above functionality is available as a configuration preset:

     require 'test/loop/notify'

 For example, to see on-screen-display notifications about completed test runs, regardless of whether they passed or failed, add the following to your configuration file:

     Test::Loop.after_each_test = lambda do |test_file, log_file, run_status, started_at, elapsed_time|
       success = run_status.success?

       title = '%s at %s in %0.1fs' %
         [success ?
 'PASS' : 'FAIL', started_at.strftime('%X'), elapsed_time]

       message = test_file

       Thread.new do # run in background
         system 'notify-send', '-i', "dialog-#{success ? 'information' : 'error'}", title, message or system 'growlnotify', '-a', 'Xcode', '-m', message, title or system 'xmessage', '-timeout', '5', '-title', title, message end
     end

 ------------------------------------------------------------------------------
 Configuration Presets